Menu

 Because the trust is not a person, but rather an arrangement of relationships, it is incorrect to say that a trust (an arrangement of relationships) owns property.

-Because the trust has arisen and thrived only in common-law countries, trust law is not always the result of logic (as is the law of the city), but of law (the way a thing is and works, and changes not) and fact (that which evidence has proven true).
-Consequently, some of the greatest American trust lawyers—Scott, Fratcher, Rounds—have struggled without success to define the trust at common law, using any elegant, balanced, and complete formula.
+Because the trust has arisen and thrived only in common-law countries, trust law is not always the result of logic (as is the civil-canon law of the city), but of law (the way a thing is and works, and changes not) and fact (that which evidence has proven true).
+Consequently, some of America’s foremost trust lawyers—Scott, Fratcher, Rounds—have struggled without success to define the trust at common law by using an elegant, balanced, and complete formula.
 Instead, such learned men chose out and describe some unique feature of the general trust arrangement of persons and property.
 But such a description falls short of any full unpacking—which even a full-blown treatise of trust law would fail to cover.

 For instance, Fratcher says aright that a trust is a complete set of legal relationships between persons with respect to entrusted property.
-Scott says the trust relationship is a kind of the common-law of contract, while others say it is rather a subset of property at common-law; Rounds sums the matter up simply and to the point: the trust relationship comprises a trustee holding title to property for someone's benefit.
-All these descriptions are good, but as all of the law of the land (our common law), all one can hope to learn by rote of trust law are its first principles.
-The application of those first principles to specific instances becomes the developed art of not merely knowing about trust law, but knowing the first principles of trust law.
-Thus enabling one to apply these to new and never-seen-before facts and circumstances, as these facts and circumstances bob forth from the flux of human relationships.
+Scott says the trust relationship is a kind of the common-law of contract, while others say it is rather a subset of property at common-law; Rounds sums the matter up simply and to the point: the trust relationship comprises a trustee holding title to property for someone’s benefit.
+All these descriptions are good, but as our law of the land (our common law), all one can hope to learn by rote of trust law are some its first principles.
+The application of those first principles to specific instances becomes the developed art of not merely knowing about trust law but knowing the first principles of trust law, thus enabling one to apply these to new and never-seen-before facts and circumstances, as these facts and circumstances bob forth from the flux of human relationships.

-Tony Honore, a learned South-African lawyer, says that a trust exists where the creator of the trust hands over control of the property to a trustee for the benefit of a beneficiary.
-But this definition of a law of the city lawyer and jurisdiction, omits the most powerful feature of the trust at the law of the land: the trust creator does not hand over control only of the entrusted property, he also hands over possession and legal title (called at common law, ownership) of the entrusted property.
+Tony Honore, a learned South-African lawyer, says that a trust exists where the trust creator hands over control of property to a trustee for the benefit of a beneficiary.
+But this definition, being of a civil-canon law of the city lawyer and jurisdiction, omits the most powerful feature of the law of the land’s trust: the trust settlor does not hand over only control of the entrusted property, he also hands over possession and legal title (called at common law, ownership) of the entrusted property.

-Bottom line, the trust enables asset protection, private transfer, administration, and inheritance of property without government knowledge or interference.
-But further, using a skilled draftsman, the trust settlor can keep control of property, while suffering no burdens or liabilities of property ownership.
+Bottom line, the trust can enable asset protection, private transfer, administration, and inheritance of property without knowledge or interference of the powers-that-be and other predatory litigants.
+But further, using a skilled draftsman, the trust settlor can keep use and enjoyment of property, while bearing no burdens or liabilities of property ownership.

-Finally, there is only one kind of fundamental trust, but variations and uses of this fundamental arrangement are as multi-splended as the specific needs and creative application of trust law that the trust settlor might need to arrange.
+Finally, there is only one kind of fundamental trust, but variations and uses of this fundamental arrangement are as multi-splendid as the specific needs and creative application of trust law that the trust settlor might arrange to suit his specific needs.